FinlayDaG33k/BustaBot/README.md

-# THIS BOT IS NOT MAINTAINED ANYMORE!
+# THIS BOT IS NOT MAINTAINED ANYMORE! (in fact, it's broken to the max kek)

 # BustaBot
 My Bustabit script that works together with a custom Telegram bot :)